labzero/guides/devops/runbook_guide.md

 # Runbook Guide and Template

 ### What is a Runbook?
 A `Runbook` documents how to run your system.
-Relevant external systems and documents should be linked from within the `Runbook`.
+It is a jumping-off point which provides an overview and then outlines pathways to dive into the supporting subsystems and documentation.
+Essentially, this document is the source of truth for your application.
+Though it has the word "book" in it, a `Runbook` is more akin to a table of contents, in that relevant external systems and documents are linked from within the `Runbook`.
 This avoids duplication and keeps the `Runbook` clear and concise.

 ### What is NOT a Runbook?
 Our implementation of a `Runbook` is not a list of play-by-play steps, which we consider to be a `Playbook`.
-Relevant `Playbooks` should be linked from a `Runbook`.
+Relevant `Playbooks` are linked from a `Runbook`.
 While there is not a clear standard within the software community regarding the use of the words `Runbook` and `Playbook`, [Lab Zero](https://labzero.com)'s definition of these terms is shared among others in the field and has successfully facilitated efficiency within our client teams.

 ### Who Uses a Runbook?
 Teams who maintain software services maintain a `Runbook` for each service.
 Whoever starts the project creates the `Runbook`.
 Subsequent edits require collaboration from members of a cross-functional team in order to complete the picture of the system.
 It is used by Systems Administrators, `DevOps` Engineers, `NOC` (Network Operations Center) Engineers, `SREs` (Site Reliability Engineers), Software Engineers, or anyone else on the team tasked with maintaining the system or responding to incidents.